Torres Obispado

-Torres Obispado is a mixed-use skyscraper complex in Monterrey, Mexico, which consists of a 305.3 m mixed-use supertall skyscraper called T.OP Tower 1 and a 156 m residential skyscraper called T.OP Tower 2.
+Torres Obispado is a mixed-use skyscraper complex in Monterrey, Nuevo León, which consists of a 305.3 m mixed-use supertall skyscraper called T.OP Tower 1 and a 156 m residential skyscraper called T.OP Tower 2.
 T.OP Torre 1 is the tallest skyscraper in Mexico and Latin America, as well as the 28th tallest skyscraper in North America.

 Description

 T.Op Torre 1

 T.Op Torre 1 is mixed use and houses a Hilton Garden Inn, restaurants, office space, and residences.

 T.Op Torre 2

 T.Op Torre 2 is primarily residential.